|

 of the Patent Office Society 27 (3): 143-149, March 1945.

-- Frumpkin writes about the
+- Frumpkin writes about the origin

-ends with the American and French Revolutions.
+American and French Revolutions.

 -